 Here are some questions we ask when reviewing header tags:

-- Do you have headers on your webpages?
+- Do you have headers on your website pages?
 (Many websites we review are missing them)

 - Do your headers include relevant keywords, without being over-optimized?